 Think ill of me if you will, but I often wear outer garments a couple of days, while washing undergarments in the hotel room sink.
 If you check the room’s shower, you may find a little pull-out cord for the drip drying of such garments.

 These tours are usually two to three hours long, and cover the basics.
-They’re also a great way to meet fellow travelers on the road.
-Those walking with you likely hail from spots all over the world, and are happy to share travelers’ lore.
+They’re also a great way to meet fellow tourists.
+Those walking with you likely hail from spots all over the world, and probably will be happy to share travelers’ lore.

 For more information: travel web sites with Q&A forums: